 Second, there are some medications that could help (mainly SSRI’s or Serotonin Reuptake Inhibitors.)
-You can get these from your doctor and could have mild side effects, yet for most people who need this the benefits outweigh them.
+You can get these from your doctor.
+They could have mild side effects.
+However, for most people who need an SSRI, the benefits outweigh the negatives.

 Third, try taking a vitamin D supplement to see if that makes a difference.

 Psychology Today.
 (2019).
 Seasonal Affective Disorder.
 Retrieved from: https://www.psychologytoday.com/us/conditions/seasonal-affective-disorder

 The National Institute of Mental Health.
 (2016).
 Seasonal Affective Disorder.
 Retrieved from: https://www.nimh.nih.gov/health/topics/seasonal-affective-disorder/index.shtml.